Monkey Island 2: LeChuck's Revenge: Reviews

 Monkey Island 2 received consistently high reviews for all versions, 95% from Amiga Computing for the Amiga version, 96% from Computer and Video Games for the PC version.
 When Kixx XL rereleased Monkey Island 2 as a budget game, the reviews remained high getting 91% from CU Amiga.
-The game is still considered very high quality with contemporary reviewers scoring the game highly.
+The game is still considered very high quality with contemporary reviewers scoring it highly.
 Monkey Island 2 is often considered one of the greatest in the point-and-click genre, and it still stands up well against modern adventure game titles.
 The game holds a rating of 90% on the review aggregator site GameRankings.

 Monkey Island 2: LeChuck's Revenge was rated highly for several reasons.
 The game is considered user friendly as it has a "lite" mode.
-This allowed beginners to play the game at an easier setting.
+This allowed beginners to use an easier setting.
 The overall difficulty of both modes is also considered to be good.
-The redesign in controls, such as the fewer verbs and graphical inventory were rated well as increasing the game's ease of use.
+The redesign in controls, such as the fewer verbs and graphical inventory were rated well as increasing the ease of use.
 Music in Monkey Island 2 was noted for its use of the iMUSE system.
 Reviewers noted that for the first time the sound is an integral part of the atmosphere.
-Graphically, the game was considered an improvement over its predecessor, with reviewers very impressed.
-It is also noted by critics that the developers of Monkey Island 2 made using the Amiga version's 11 floppy disks relatively smooth, but also noted that installing the game on a hard drive is recommended.
+Graphically, the game was considered an improvement over its predecessor, with reviewers impressed.
+It is also noted by critics that the developers of Monkey Island 2 made using the Amiga version's 11 floppy disks relatively smooth, but also noted that installing on a hard drive is recommended.

 In 1992 Computer Gaming World named it the year's best adventure game, praising its "challenging puzzles and wonderful sense of humor, along with a stunning visual presentation".
-In 1996 the magazine ranked it as the 74th best game of all time.
-In 1994, PC Gamer UK named Monkey Island 2 the fourth best computer game of all time.
-The editors wrote: "Anyone who claims to have an interest in adventuring cannot afford to be without this".
-In 1996, GamesMaster ranked the game 29th on their "Top 100 Games of All Time".
+In 1996, it ranked it as the 74th-best game of all time.
+In 1994, PC Gamer UK named Monkey Island 2 the fourth-best computer game of all time.
+The editors wrote that "anyone who claims to have an interest in adventuring cannot afford to be without this".
+In 1996, GamesMaster ranked it 29th on their "Top 100 Games of All Time".
 In 2011, Adventure Gamers named Monkey Island 2 the eighth-best adventure game ever released.

-In a celebration of the series 30th anniversary, Ron Gilbert shared secrets from its original source code during a video conversation with the Video Games History Foundation.
+In a celebration of the series' 30th anniversary, Ron Gilbert shared secrets from its original source code during a video conversation with the Video Games History Foundation.
 These included early character prototypes, deleted scenes, unused animations and alternative game environments from the first two games.